grisov/NVDA_Volume_Adjustment/README.md

 * fixed the method of  detecting current audio session;
 * improved the method for determining the name of the current process;
 * overriding the default output device in another way if the first attempt was unsuccessful;
-* improved add-on settings panel.
+* improved add-on settings panel;
+* added ability to quickly switch the output to other available audio device.

 ### Version 1.0: features of implementation
 * This add-on is based on the advanced features of NVDA Unmute add-on, which were removed from the original add-on due to inconsistency with its main task.